Can taking the medication Ritalin for brain injury boost cognitive function after TBI?

 Ritalin for Brain Injury: Is It Right for You?

-While Ritalin can clear your mind and motivate you, consistent therapy is the only sure way to reverse the cognitive effects of brain injury.
+While Ritalin can clear your mind and motivate you, only consistent therapy is the sure way to reverse the cognitive effects of brain injury.
+With enough repetition, your cognitive skills should improve enough that you can participate in the activities that once were a struggle.